Kayce001/test_retinaface/README.md

    ```
 6. Download and install the RetinaFace model to the `./weights` folder.
 Just follow the instructions provided in the Pytorch_Retinaface repository.

 ## Usage

+Run the script with the following command:

 ```
-python script.py --input_folder /path/to/images --output_file /path/to/output_file --truth /path/to/truth_file --m /path/to/model [--network <network>] [--confidence_threshold <confidence_threshold>] [--nms_threshold <nms_threshold>] [--cpu]
+python script.py --input_folder /path/to/images --output_file /path/to/output_file --truth /path/to/truth_file --ground_truth /path/to/ground_truth_folder --m /path/to/model [--network <network>] [--confidence_threshold <confidence_threshold>] [--nms_threshold <nms_threshold>] [--cpu]
 ```

 Options:

 - `--m`: Path to the trained state_dict file (default: './weights/mobilenet0.25_Final.pth').
 - `--network`: Choice of backbone network.
 Options are: 'mobile0.25' or 'resnet50' (default: 'mobile0.25').
-- `--cpu`: Use this flag to enable cpu inference (default: False).
+- `--cpu`: Use this flag to enable CPU inference (default: False).
 - `--confidence_threshold`: Confidence threshold for face detection (default: 0.6).
 - `--nms_threshold`: Non-maximum suppression threshold (default: 0.92).
 - `--input_folder`: Path to the folder containing the images to process.
 - `--output_file`: Path to the output file where the results will be written (default: 'output.txt').
 - `--truth`: Path to the file containing ground truth labels for the face counts per image (optional).
+- `--ground_truth`: Path to the folder containing ground truth bounding boxes (optional).

-The `--truth` file should be a text file of space-separated values, with one row per image file.
-Each row should contain the image filename and the true number of faces in that image.
-Example:
+The `--truth` file should contain space-separated values, with one row per image file.
+Each row should have the image filename and the true number of faces in that image:

 ```
 image1.jpg 3